safe-research/varangian/actions/README.md

 ## Setup

+To setup the GitHub actions for yourself it is recommended to use the [Varangian Guard Template](https://github.com/safe-research/varangian-template)

+## Development

 The actions are setup as a monorepo.
 Each action is maintained in a separate folder.
 The `shared-utils` folder contains all shared logic.

 * Install dependencies